Spousal Support

 Types of Spousal Support in California

 Spousal support is a legal obligation for one spouse to provide financial assistance to the other after a separation or divorce.
-In California, spousal support is determined based on several factors, including the length of the marriage, each spouse’s earning capacity, and the standard of living maintained during the marriage.
+In California, courts determine spousal support based on several factors, such as the length of the marriage, each spouse’s earning capacity, and the standard of living maintained throughout the marriage.

-If you’re considering pursuing spousal support, it’s important to know that California law aims for fairness, but the ultimate goal is often to help the lower-earning spouse become self-sufficient within a reasonable period of time.
+If you are considering pursuing spousal support, understand that California law aims for fairness.
+The goal is often to help the lower-earning spouse become self-sufficient within a reasonable time.

 The different types of spousal support available in California include:

-• Temporary spousal support: This type of support is awarded while the divorce is still in progress.
-Its purpose is to help the lower-earning spouse cover their expenses during this transitional phase.
+• Temporary spousal support: This type of support is awarded while the divorce process is underway.
+Its purpose is to help the lower-earning spouse cover expenses during this transitional period.

-• Permanent or long-term support: After the divorce is finalized, the court may award long-term support, typically in cases where one spouse cannot become financially self-sufficient due to age, health, or career sacrifices made during the marriage.
-Permanency is rare but possible in long-term marriages (generally those lasting over 10 years).
+• Permanent or long-term support: After the divorce is finalized, the court may award long-term support, usually in cases where one spouse cannot become financially self-sufficient due to age, health, or career sacrifices made during the marriage.
+While permanent support is uncommon, it is possible in marriages lasting over 10 years.

-• Rehabilitative support: This is designed to help the receiving spouse gain the education or training needed to re-enter the workforce and eventually become self-supporting.
+• Rehabilitative support: This support helps the receiving spouse acquire the education or training needed to re-enter the workforce and eventually become self-supporting.

-Each type comes with conditions, and support may be reduced or terminated in specific circumstances, such as the supported spouse remarrying or achieving financial independence.
-The Nixon Law Practice understands that every case is unique and will work with you to determine the best type of support for your situation.
+Each type comes with specific conditions, and support may be reduced or terminated in particular circumstances, such as when the supported spouse remarries or achieves financial independence.
+The Nixon Law Practice recognizes that every case is unique and will help determine the type of support that matches your needs.

 Proven Results, Real Impact